ICRAR/ngas/doc/install.rst

 providing a ``NGAS_USER`` fabric variable (set via the ``--set`` command line parameter).

+By default the current ``HEAD`` of the git repository will be installed.
+This can be overridden by providing a ``NGAS_REV`` fabric variable to indicate the revision that should be installed instead.

 The per-user installation doesn't take care of installing any dependencies needed by NGAS, assuming they all are met.
 For a more complete automatic procedure that takes care of that see `Total system setup`_.